-Apple has been testing both solar and wireless charging for the rumored iWatch, according to a story in Sunday’s New York Times.
+Apple has been testing both solar and wireless charging for the rumoured iWatch, according to a report published in Sunday’s New York Times.

-Another method to juice up the watch may be to integrate a solar-charging layer in the screen, according to the report.
+Another method to juice up the Apple iWatch may be to integrate a solar-charging layer in the screen, according to the report.

 Yet another involves “charging the battery through movement, a method that is already used in many modern watches,” the Times reported.
 “A person’s arm swinging could operate a tiny charging station that generates and pushes power to the device while walking.”
 Apple filed a patent for the technology in 2009.

 The impetus for alternatives to the traditional battery is rooted in the fact that a smartwatch powered by a sophisticated processor would run out of juice too soon to entice consumers.

 In the story, the Times cited Nest co-founder and “one of the fathers of the iPod” Tony Fadell, saying Apple tried for “many years” to build a smarter battery with, for example, solar charging but failed.

 The report also repeated previous rumors of a curved glass display.
 You can also read this article on how to choose a Globo Surf in this modern-day and age.